-All Food Slabs are protected with a permanent food-safe fluoride-based seal that penetrates any microscopic pores to prevent staining and allow for easy cleaning with soap and water.
+All Food Slabs are protected with a permanent EU tested food-safe sealer that penetrates any microscopic pores to prevent staining and allow for easy cleaning with soap and water.
 Farm-provenance and your artisan is permanently labeled on the underside of each Food Slab and clear silicon feet have been added to protect tabletops.
-Each stone arrives packaged in an American Stonecraft gift box with your personalized gift note, if applicable.
+Each stone arrives packaged in an American Stonecraft ® gift box with your personalized gift note, if applicable.

-All product photos of a particular product type (ie Food Slabs or Coasters) are photographed from the same distance with the same lens.
+All product photos of a particular product type (ie Food Slab or Coaster) are photographed from the same distance with the same lens.
 Therefore, you are welcome to compare size and shape from listing to listing as they are a representative scale.

 THE FARM–TO–TABLE STORY